viktorthewinner/Veridion_Apply_Challenge/README.md

 - Main method:
   I am using a pre-trained LLM, I am the going to fine-tune (manually/supervised).<br>
   The plan is to zero-shot via embeddings a small size of the data.
 Then I verify the ground truth.
-After that, the model is trained on the training data.<br>
+After that, the model is trained on the training data.
+Because there are a lot of data to be verified, is easier in the long run to have a feedback loop (closed feedback loop).<br>

   Pro points:
-  -> I could have better answers
+  <br>-> I could have better answers
-  -> supervised learning (I can check early mistakes)
+  <br>-> supervised learning (I can check early mistakes)

   Con points:
-  -> I am not going full auto
+  <br>-> I am not going full auto
-  -> more time spent on developing own model
+  <br>-> more time spent on developing own model

 - Second method:
   The first method I built, checking my knowledge/tutorials/AI.
 I wrote some strong comments in the code also.
 I can say as well as you that it is a cheap version, not classy.<br>